SAP-samples/teched2024-IN280/exercises/ex4/README.md

 ## Exercise 4.3 Selecting data.
-To execute the select statement on Snowflake, we ned the request-reply-receiver combination.
-We consider the Snowflake adapter as the adapter type.
+To execute the select statement on Snowflake, we need the request-reply-receiver combination.
+We select the Snowflake adapter as the adapter type.
 The configuration of this adapter is as follows:

 ### Connection
 The following details would establish the connection betweeen SAP Cloud Integration and Snowflake database directly.